dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

 Shared Mailboxes in Dovecot Cluster
 ===================================

+.. note:: This setup is supported from Dovecot version 2.3.15 and higher only

 As mentioned in :ref:`Director <dovecot_director>`, you can't have multiple servers accessing the same user at the same time or it will lead into trouble.
 This can become problematic with shared